Originally published in Daily Maverick

 In the US, an organisation called B4U-ACT offers counselling for those they call minor-attracted people, and similar support mechanisms exist in Canada, Germany and elsewhere.
 In Greece, paedophilia is regarded as a disability, with social support grants available to those who are willing to present themselves for diagnosis.
 But who would do such a thing as present with paedophilia, when everyone understands that to mean you rape children?

 Dehumanising people can’t be a productive strategy for getting them to treat others as human, rather than as objects for sexual abuse.
-Some of the articles linked to above and in the “read more” links below contain examples of verbal abuse, or a complete lack of sympathy, that we shouldn’t be surprised when potential offenders want nothing to do with treatment.
+Some of the articles linked to above contain examples of sufficient verbal abuse, or a complete lack of sympathy, that we shouldn’t be surprised when potential offenders want nothing to do with treatment.
 We’re telling them we don’t care.

 Yet, we remain surprised to hear of cases where some “monster”, “lacking all humanity”, and so forth, has committed some horrible crime.
 There’s no question that the sexual abuse of children is a horrible crime, and that we should do all we can to make sure it never happens.
 But making sure that it never happens might well include our own obligation to avoid the lesser crime of refusing someone the treatment they need, and that might protect your – or someone else’s – child.